dali-miccai/dali-miccai.github.io/docs/_posts/2023-10-03-final-program-posted.markdown

 ---
 layout: post
-title: The DALI 2023 Workshop Program Has Been Posted
+title: "The DALI 2023 Workshop Program Has Been Posted"
 subtitle: We look forward to meeting you on Oct 12!
 date: 2023-10-03 06:30:00 -0500
 author: The DALI Organizers